magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/UnityEngine.XR.MagicLeap.CircularBuffer.md

 ### bool MoveNext {#bool-movenext}

-Move to the next element when using this class as an IEnumerator.
+Move to the next element when using this class as an IEnumerator

 ```csharp
 public bool MoveNext()